-For Jim Engledow, third generation CEO of Engledow Group and the director of our Estates division, plants aren’t just a business—they’re a passion.
+For Jim Engledow, third generation CEO of Engledow Group, plants aren’t just a business—they’re a passion.

 It began in 1978, after Jim graduated from Wabash College, when he took a part-time position working for the Interior Plantscape division of Engledow Group.
 It was originally meant to be a short-term situation, but Jim fell in love with the work, and never looked back.

 In his spare time, Jim keeps busy volunteering and serving in the community.
-He is currently President of the Carmel-Clay Board of Parks and Recreation, on the board of the Indiana United Methodist Children’s Home, President of the Beta Theta Pi Housing Corporation at Wabash College, and was even named the Most Valuable Volunteer by the Carmel-Clay Chamber of Commerce in 2004.
+He is currently serves on the board of the National Association of Wabash Men, on the board of the Indiana United Methodist Children’s Home Foundation, President of the Beta Theta Pi Housing Corporation at Wabash College, and was even named the Most Valuable Volunteer by the Carmel-Clay Chamber of Commerce in 2004.

 Although Jim’s a busy guy, he’s never too busy to stop and appreciate the beauty of a plant in full bloom.

 Todd Engledow is currently the chief financial officer for Engledow Group, and an invaluable member of the administrative team.
 After all, it’s in his blood.

 Todd’s job involves working with the management team to help shape strategy and goals for Engledow Group through careful organization and financially-focused decision making.
 He’s constantly looking for ways to improve the company—not only from a financial perspective, but also from a service perspective.

 Todd serves as a president’s council member at the Indiana Sports Corporation, working to advance its mission to promote Indiana as an attractive place to live, work, and visit through sports and sporting events.
 In his free time, there’s nothing Todd enjoys more than spending time with his three children, Patrick, Will, and Amelia.